Omer Arbel: Special Projects

-In 2010 Arbel was selected to co-design Canada's 2010 Olympic medals in collaboration with Aboriginal artist Corrine Hunt.
-His original submission 27.3 included plans for the medals to be held together by invisible magnets, concealing a cavity on the inside where an athlete could store a memento, and having an onsite engraver etch the sounds of the last ten minutes before a medal event onto the medal itself.
-Financial and practical concerns prevented these plans from being realized, however Arbel's desire to design a system of production that resulted each medal having unique form was preserved.
+In 2010, Arbel was selected to co-design Canada's 2010 Olympic medals in collaboration with Aboriginal artist Corrine Hunt.
+His original submission, 27.3, included plans for the medals to be held together by invisible magnets, concealing a cavity on the inside where an athlete could store a memento, and having an onsite engraver etch the sounds of the last ten minutes before a medal event onto the medal itself.
+Financial and practical concerns prevented these plans from being realized.

-Arbel's work has been selected for large-scale public installations that hover between artwork and industrial design.
-He has had multiple exhibitions at Spazio Rossana Orlandi in Milan, the Art Institute of Chicago, and more recently at the Fairmont Pacific Rim Vancouver, Mallett Antiques, Canada House, and the Victoria and Albert Museum in London.

-The 2013 Victoria and Albert Museum exhibit featured 280 of the 28 spheres cascading more than 30 metres from the museum's vaulted ceiling.
-In 2014, Arbel collaborated with Mallett Antiques to outfit their entire showroom with large installations of his 57 series, 38 series, 19 series and 28 series.
-The project was intended to create compositional tension through the juxtaposition of modern lighting with antique furnishings.
-Canada House on Trafalgar Square was reopened in February 2015 with the addition of 157 of Arbel's 57 series light winding down the central staircase.
-On March 5, 2015 Arbel unveiled a large outdoor installation of his new 16 series at Vancouver's Fairmont Pacific Rim Hotel.
+Arbel's work has been selected for public installations that combine artwork and industrial design.
+His work has been exhibited at Spazio Rossana Orlandi in Milan, the Art Institute of Chicago, and at the Fairmont Pacific Rim Vancouver, Mallett Antiques, Canada House, and the Victoria and Albert Museum in London.
+The 2013 Victoria and Albert Museum exhibit featured 280 of the 28 spheres cascading more than 30 meters from the museum's vaulted ceiling.
+Canada House was reopened in February 2015 with the addition of 157 of Arbel's 57 series lights winding down the central staircase.
+On March 5, 2015 Arbel unveiled installation of his new 16 series at Vancouver's Fairmont Pacific Rim Hotel.
 The Royal Architectural Institute of Canada (RAIC) announced on March 16, 2015 that Arbel would be awarded the Allied Arts Medal for 2015 based on his recent work at the Victoria and Albert Museum.
-The award is given once every two years to a Canadian artist or designer for outstanding achievement in artwork designed to be integrated with architecture.

-Arbel is active as a guest critic, speaker and master's thesis committee member at the University of British Columbia School of Architecture.
-In 2012, Arbel taught a master class on form at Parsons The New School for Design.